MetPX/sarracenia/doc/sr_post.1.rst

 sr_post is a one shot invocation which posts and exits.
 Subscribers use `sr_subscribe <sr_subscribe.1.html>`_

-To consume announcements and download the file.
 To make files available to subscribers, **sr_post** sends the announcements to an AMQP server, also called a broker.

-This manual page is primarily concerned with the python implementation, but there is also an implementation in C, which works nearly identically, except for the lack of plugins.
+This manual page is primarily concerned with the python implementation, but there is also an implementation in C, which works nearly identically,
 Differences:

+ - plugins are not supported in the C implementation.
  - C implementation uses POSIX regular expressions, python3 grammar is slightly different.
- - *sleep* option, used only in the C implementation, transforms sr_cpost into something that works like `sr_watch(1) <sr_watch.1.html>`_.
+ - when the *sleep* option ( used only in the C implementation) is set to > 0, it transforms sr_cpost into a daemon that works like `sr_watch(1) <sr_watch.1.html>`_.

 Mandatory Settings